 Tracy was just as bad as I was.
-He would put her in the buggy and take her to the grocery store which was a half block away just to show her off.
-You never saw such proud parents.
-You would have thought she was the only child on the earth.
+He would put her in the buggy and take her to the grocery store, which was half a block away just to show her off.
+You never saw such proud parents!

-Since we didn't know anyone at the University ward, we took her home to Ogden and blessed her in Tracy's home ward, the 18th ward, Mount Ogden Stake, on August 1, the Halled the Languards grandparents 1943.
-This made it possible for both families to be present at her blessing.
+Since we didn't know anyone at the university ward, we took her home to Ogden and blessed her in Tracy's home ward, the 18th Ward, Mount Ogden Stake on August 1, 1943.
+This made it possible for both the Hall and the Langford grandparents to be present at her blessing.

 Many funny things happen with the first child.
-So much emphasis was placed upon everything being absolutely sanitary around a child that when we realized we did not have enough diapers for Sherlene, Tracy went down and bought new diapers, all wrapped and sealed in.
+So much emphasis was placed upon everything being absolutely sanitary around a child that when we realized we did not have enough diapers for Sherlene, Tracy went down and bough new diapers, all wrapped and sealed in.
 I'm sure it was a sanitary enough package to use on her little bottom.
 I made Tracy put them in the bathtub and wash them with soap and water and dry them before I would use them.
 Oh the trials of new fatherhood!

 She soon outgrew the little crib we first put her in.
 I'm afraid that the second-hand crib we bought was not very sturdy.
 Sherlene would wake us each morning by pulling herself up to the end of the crib and rocking the crib back and forth until we held our breath for fear she would collapse it.
 She was a very sturdy child.
 I never seemed to get anything done except take care of that baby.
-I stood in awe of Mrs. Beard, who had argument three children, and still kept a neat house, much larger than mine.
+I stood in awe of Mrs. Beard, the wife of one of the organic chemistry professors at the U of U, who had three children and still kept a neat house that was much larger than mine.

-With the added washing produced with a baby in the house, we knew we had to have a washing machine.
+With the added washing produced with a baby in the house we knew we had to have a washing machine.
 The war was on and washing machines were scarce, so naturally second hand ones were expensive.
 The one we bought I'm sure was overpriced, but we had to have one.
-It cost us \$80.
 Washing diapers by hand was out of the question with my tendency to develop eczema.
-We paid \$50. for an almost worn-out Thor washer.
+We paid \$50 for an almost worn-out Thor washer.
 But it seemed that I was always washing, and I was grateful to have it.